-• If you have any questions, call the Transportation supervisor - 575-430-7396
+• If you have any questions, call the Transportation Manager, (575) 430-7396.

 TRANSCRIPTS OF CREDITS

 In order to be considered official, transcripts of credits must be received or sent by mail.
 All transcripts requested by schools and colleges will be sent free of charge.
 Seniors who wish to have a final transcript sent to a college must file a request for this transcript with the School Office.